 You might think that an auction is an auction but there are a number of different types of auction, both live and online, and there’s a very big difference between them.

-- Local market auctions – Horses at these auctions are often entered on the day of the sell and don’t always have papers.
+- Local market auctions – Horses at these auctions are often entered on the day of the sale and don’t always have papers.
 They’re often the last resort for sellers that aren’t able to sell their horse anywhere else or need to sell the horse quickly.
 You can still get some very good horses at these auctions but they’re not for the fainthearted.

 - General riding or competition auctions – As you might expect these auctions are for people looking for riding horses or for a horse that they can compete with.
 To sell a horse at these auctions the seller must enter the horse long before the auction, they will also need to ensure that the horse arrives at the auction company long before the auction so that prospective buyers can view them.
-These are popular with sellers who are able to advertise their horse to a lot of potential buyers all at the same time.
+These are popular with sellers who are able to advertise their horses to a lot of potential buyers all at the same time.

 - Breed-specific auctions – Breed-specific auctions are similar to general riding and competition auctions except that they, unsurprisingly, are for horses who are registered with a particular breed society or registry.
 Some breed registries hold their own auctions too so it’s always worth checking there first if you’re after a particular breed.